Bare7a/Pezi-Bot/README.md

 ## Configurator

-- Exports all of the user, commands and crons content from the database to a JSON file
+- Exports all of the users, commands and crons content from the database to a JSON file
-- Imports all of the user, commands and crons content to the database from a JSON file
+- Imports all of the users, commands and crons content to the database from a JSON file